eldraco/tweets_analyzer/README.md

 # Twitter Profiler

 Twitter Profiler is a tool to download data about users in Twitter and analyze it in a simple manner.
 The tool implements some basic statistics about the usage patterns of the user and attempts to profile the user.
+The goal of the tool is to analyze the features and properties of users in Twitter and help identify different types of users.
+Twitter Profiler implements a comparison of users by plotting the shared friends of multiple users.
+It can take a large amount of users, analyze who they follow (friends) and graph only those friends that are followed by a defined amount of users.

+It answers the question: Which users are followed simultaneously by the accounts xx,yy,zz,aa,bb?

 ## Features

 - You can ask for one user or multiple users simultaneously.
 The program will handle the API and timings in order to download everything.

-The goal of this simple python script is to analyze a Twitter profile through its tweets by detecting:
 - Average tweet activity, by hour and by day of the week
 - Timezone and language set for the Twitter interface
 - Sources used (mobile application, web browser, ...)
 - Geolocations
 - Most used hashtags, most retweeted users and most mentioned users
 - Friends analysis based on most frequent timezones/languages

-There are plenty of things that could be added to the script, feel free to contribute! 👍

 ### Installation